albertoruibal/docker-odoo/readme.md

 Description
 ===========

-This is a Docker image with OpenERP and PostgreSQL.
+This is a Docker image with Odoo 7 (previously OpenERP) and PostgreSQL ready to use.

 Is based on Debian stable and includes: